TazkiyaTech/android-utils/README.md

 # Android Utils Library

-This library contains a mixture of small helper classes, functions and views useful for Android projects.
+This library contains an assortment of small helper classes, functions and views useful for Android projects.

 ## Collections